Leadership Development Opportunities @ Fairfield

 A Fairfield @ Night Team member is responsible for working with the Department of Student Programs & Leadership Development in the planning and implementation of the new Fairfield at Night initiative to provide consistent late night programming on Friday and Saturday nights.
 Team Members may also be asked to assist with other programming initiatives that the Department is working on such as, Lighting of the Tree, Midnight Breakfast, awards ceremonies, etc. The duties may include assisting in selection of events, calendar planning, marketing events, and working various events.
 Hours include weekday hours and weekend evening hours on a rotating basis.
 Fairfield at Night Team members should demonstrate good communication and organizational skills, be team oriented and hardworking!
 Team members could work an average of 10-15 hours per week depending on the programming needs.

 As the representative association of the undergraduate student body, the Fairfield University Student Association is charged with the following roles: to represent and advocate student issues, needs, and concerns; to promote a diverse array of social, educational, and cultural programs and initiatives; to be a valuable partner in the administrative processes of the school; to aid development of student clubs and organizations; and to govern ourselves in a manner that is both respectful of individual rights and consistent with the needs of the University and the larger community.
 These roles are carried out through many different leadership positions within the FUSA Executive Council and the three main branches; Student Senate, Council of Student Organizations (COSO), and the Programming Board.
-Additionally there are many leadership development opportunities through the 80 plus club and organizations that are represented at Fairfield.
+Additionally there are many leadership development opportunities through the 80-plus club and organizations that are represented at Fairfield.

-Inter-Residential Housing Association is a student-sponsored organization that is designed to improve all aspects of on-campus living.
+Inter-Residential Housing Association is a student-sponsored organization designed to improve all aspects of on-campus living.
 The members of this government represent all undergraduate resident students to the administration, the Jesuits, faculty, staff, and Trustees of Fairfield University.
 IRHA unites all the campus residence halls, townhouses, and apartments and works to promote the general welfare of residential living through the development and improvement of the physical and social environment in each community.
 Both the Residential Community Councils and Executive Board make up the General Assembly, the governing branch of IRHA.
 The General Assembly (GA) meets weekly to discuss issues related to the individual residential communities as well as items that are affecting residence life campus wide.

 The New Student Leader positions are exceptional leadership opportunities that offer many challenges and rewards to grow as a paraprofessional.
 The mission of Fairfield University's Department of Student Programs and Leadership Development and the Office of International Programs is to introduce new students to the developmental resources, unique opportunities, and engaging experiences afforded them while attending Fairfield University.
 Through a comprehensive and collaborative effort, we welcome students to a community of active and service-oriented leaders who are eager to assist them in the understanding and appreciation of the unique experience Fairfield University offers as a Catholic university in the Jesuit tradition.